josephjohnjj/intro-to-numba/docs/source/tutorial/cache.rst

         **Objectives:**
             #.
 Learn file-based cache in Numba.

-To avoid compilation times each time you run a Python program, you can direct Numba to save the results of function compilation to a file-based cache by using the `cache=True` option.
+To avoid compilation each time you run a Python program, you can direct Numba to save the results of function compilation to a file-based cache by using the `cache=True` option.

 When the function is first called, Numba compiles it and saves the compiled code and metadata to a